egeek/corda/gradle-plugins/api-scanner/README.md

 $ gradlew generateApi
 ```

-See [here](../../docs/source/corda-api.rst) for Corda's public API strategy.
+See [here](https://github.com/corda/corda/blob/master/docs/source/corda-api.rst) for Corda's public API strategy.
 We will need to
 apply this plugin to other modules in future Corda releases as those modules' APIs stabilise.

 Basically, this plugin will document a module's `public` and `protected` classes/methods/fields,
-excluding those from our `*.internal.*` packgages, any synthetic methods, bridge methods, or methods
+excluding those from our `*.internal.*` packages, any synthetic methods, bridge methods, or methods
 identified as having Kotlin's  `internal` scope.
 (Kotlin doesn't seem to have implemented `internal`
 scope for classes or fields yet as these are currently `public` inside the `.class` file.)